-A serving of this porridge, with all of the toppings in the recipe, has about 15 grams of protein and over 20% of the iron you needed in a day.
-In addition to the healthy fats, fibre, and a whole host of other nutrients like magnesium, it’s a solid start to the day.
-I find that my eczema is significantly improved if I eat oatmeal every day, which is especially beneficial in the winter when lots of people have dry skin in any case.
-If you’re gluten free this is a great option, just make sure you’re choosing gluten-free oats (they naturally are in any case).
+A serving of this porridge, with all of the toppings in the recipe, has about 16 grams of protein and more than half the amount of iron needed in a day.
+In addition to the nut and seed fats, fibre, and a whole host of other nutrients like magnesium, it’s a good start to the morning.
+I find that my eczema is significantly improved if I eat oats daily, which is especially beneficial in the winter when lots of people have dry skin in any case.

 - 2 cups water

 - 1 ripe persimmon chopped